Powered By

 Unchanged

-The Skills, Gameplay, and Spirit Boons are unaffected by the gear changes.
+The Skills, and Gameplay are unaffected by the gear changes.

-The Speedfarming setup makes you more efficient in farming the Open World, Helltide zonesTree of Whispers, regular Dungeons, and Nightmare Dungeons below Tier 45.
-Since all Bosses in the game are not dangerous, this high damage variant is perfect for them as well.
+The Speedfarming setup makes you more efficient in farming the Open World, Helltide zonesTree of Whispers, regular Dungeons, and low level Nightmare Dungeons and Pits.

 Gear